 These are two main factors to consider when deciding where to install your window air conditioner.

 - Pick a window that’s nearest to an electrical outlet – avoid using an extension cord to make this work.
 Instead, seek the help of a professional electrician if the outlet source distance is an issue.

-- Make sure there is no clutter or any obstructions near the spot for the window air conditioning unit – both inside and outside – as it can affect the ACU’s cooling performance.
+- Make sure there is no clutter or any obstructions near the spot for the window AC unit – both inside and outside – as it can affect the ACU’s cooling performance.

 Step 3: Make Sure You Have Windows Suited for Air Conditioner Installation

 Not all window types are ideal candidates to house window-mounted air conditioners.

 Most window air conditioning systems are specially designed to fit into double-hung windows, which have a fixed upper pane and a bottom pane that opens.
 However, some air conditioners can also be mounted on sliding windows or on casement windows.
 Manufacturers will typically indicate what type of windows their ACUs can be placed on.